 This group of volunteers works in the parish office on a rotating basis.
-They support the Parish Manager helping with the weekly bulletin, the monthly “AVE” newsletter, answering the phone, filing and other clerical and administrative tasks.
+They support the Parish Manager helping with the weekly bulletin, the monthly “AVE” newsletter, answering the phone, filing, update brochures, website maintenance and other clerical and administrative tasks.
 Angels are a convivial bunch, and the highlight of the year is the annual “spring luncheon” with the Rector.

 The mission of the Outreach Committee is to lead our parish family in responding to local, state, national and global needs.
 We focus on those lacking food, housing and those who are in physical and emotional need, giving special attention to programs which enable people to overcome these conditions in order to improve their lives.
 In addition to disbursing budgeted funds, currently 5% of all collected pledges, the Outreach Committee leads the congregation in “hands on” projects.

 Chair: Marian McCue

 The Pastoral Visitors visit members who are ill, in the hospital, homebound, or otherwise have need of Christian care and support.
 Some members are licensed Eucharistic Visitors who bring Holy Communion to the ill and homebound.

 This group of people commit to pray daily for parishioners and friends whose names (and needs) have been shard with them.
 They pray for people nearby and far away and for the concerns of the larger world.